eric-tramel/DistributedDiagram/README.md

 First, DistributedDiagram and the user's experimental code must be on the current Matlab path.
-Next, DistributedDiagram can either be started using the `interactive_dd.m` script, or can be called directly through `run_dd`.
+Next, DistributedDiagram can either be started using the `interactive_dd.m` script, or can be called directly through `run_dd.m`.
 The number of tests to run, the output file name, and two anonymous functions must be specified: The point generation module and the experimental module.
 The user-written experimental module must take two inputs and return all results as a vector of numeric values.